IsmaelNascimento/mimi_crawler_front/README.md

-# Web Crawler mimi front por Felipe Novaes
+# Mimi Crawler FrontEnd by Felipe Novaes

 This project is a frontend for mimi crawler project from [Ismael Nascimento](https://github.com/ismaelnascimento/mimi_crawler_backend)